 Wayne R. Dynes (born August 23, 1934) is an American art historian, encyclopedist, bibliographer, and gay activist.
-He is now Professor Emeritus in the Art Department at Hunter College, where he taught from 1972
+He is now Professor Emeritus in the Art Department at Hunter College, where he taught from 1972 to 2008.

 Dynes spent his early years in Southern California, attending public schools.
 Notoriously, the 1950s were an era of conformity framed by the Cold War, but Dynes escaped the full effects of the stifling atmosphere for this reason: his parents were ideological mavericks, members of a far-left political sect.
 Although he broke with this Stalinist allegiance when he was fourteen (aided by his readings of George Orwell and Arthur Koestler), his formative years left him with an abiding skepticism about “politics as usual.”

 As it happened, his personal refuge lay in the arts, which he explored first in the field of literary studies, and then (when he discovered the field as an undergraduate in 1953) art history.

 After extended sojourns in Italy and England, Wayne Dynes settled permanently in Manhattan, New York City.
 He obtained his B.A. at the University of California at Los Angeles in 1956; his Ph.D. at the Institute of Fine Arts (IFA) of New York University in 1969.
 To this day, his greatest intellectual debt is owed to the German-Jewish teachers he had the good fortune of studying with in New York (Richard Krautheimer, Karl Lehmann, and Erwin Panofsky) and London (Ernst Hans Gombrich and Karl Popper).
 From these teachers he learned to cast the widest possible net in research, ever recalling the need for skepticism about the conventional wisdom and current fashions.